 Janetta was preceded in death by her parents, Joseph and Jane Branscome, brother, Randy Branscome, and beloved Hondo Ellis.
 She is survived by husband Richard Ellis of Waco, brother and sister -in- law Ronnie and Nancy Branscome of Fort Worth, daughters Heather Ellis of Waco, Tiffany Saulters and husband Jason of Round Rock, Lyndsey Sutton and husband Scott of Royce City, Jordan Notgrass and husband Keith of San Antonio, GinnyLee Ellis of Waco, grandchildren Luke Saulters, Ethan Notgrass, Ella, Olivia, Henry, Haddie and Ruthie Sutton and best friend and “sister” JoAnn Clark of Longview.

 Pallbearers will be Curt Ellis, Luke Saulters, Ethan Notgrass, Henry Sutton, Jason Saulters, Keith Notgrass, Randall Branscome and Justin Sisco.
 Son-in-law Scott Sutton will be presiding.
 Visitation will be Thursday, 6.25.2020 from 5-8pm and services Friday 6.26.2020 at 11am.
 Please be aware that in accordance with the emergency orders issued by the cities of Waco, Woodway, and Hewitt, face coverings and health screenings are required to attend.

 The family would also like to thank very close family friends Lauren Wessinger and Sandy Ray for always being there for us and Mom.
 We love you both more than you know.
 And to Ellen Bridger for all of her help.

-To send flowers to the family or plant a tree in memory of Janetta (Branscome) Ellis, please visit our floral store.
+To send flowers to Janetta's family, please visit our floral store.